ainabruno/Fluide__Meet/replit.md

   * Personalized event recommendations
   * Complete AI features page with tabbed interface
   * Integration in navigation and existing pages
+- June 17, 2025.
+Complete professional entry system implementation:
+  * Professional profiles for therapists, coaches, and practitioners
+  * Service listings with pricing and booking capabilities
+  * Professional verification and rating system
+  * Advanced search and filtering for professionals
+  * Complete database schema with professional tables
+  * Professional section in navigation and routing
+  * Dedicated professional interface and management system
 ```

 ## User Preferences